Is Adobe Acrobat Redaction Safe? Real Failures Examined

 - Copy-paste won't reveal hidden content

-Without verification, you have no way to confirm that redaction actually worked—you are relying only on how the document looks, which has proven unreliable in many real-world incidents.
+Without verification, you have no way to confirm that redaction actually worked.
+You are relying only on how the document looks, which has proven unreliable in many real-world incidents.

 The "Adobe Tax": time and labor cost